Heliozoa/lbr/crates/jadata/README.md

 jadata's code is licensed under AGPL-3.0.

-The files created by the program are licensed under CC BY-SA 4.0, matching the license of the files used in their generation.
+The files in `./included` as well as the files created by the program are licensed under CC BY-SA 4.0, matching the license the generated files are derived from.